 Linux-based bootable media contains the following commands and command line utilities, which you can use when running a command shell.
 To start the command shell, press CTRL+ALT+F2 while in the bootable media's management console.

 Acronis command-line utilities

-- acrocmd
+- acrocmd (only in 64-bit media)

 - acronis

 - asamba

-- lash

 Linux commands and utilities